rmccrear/codex-lv2-may-2024/week-3-JavaScript/assignment/day-5.md

 kennel.forEach(pet => pet.status());
 ```

-#### Evaluation Criteria:
+#### Evaluation Criteria (10 points):
 - Correct implementation of the `play` method to manage both happiness and energy.
+(2 points)
+- Effective use of the `for` loop to play with and then feed pets conditionally.
 (5 points)
-- Effective use of the `for` loop to play with and then feed pets conditionally.
-(10 points)
 - Properly logged status of each pet after playing and feeding.
-(3 points)
+(1 points)
 - Clear and concise comments explaining the code.
-(2 points)
-- Good indentation.
-No used variables. etc.  (3 points)
+Good indentation.
+(1 points)
 - **Bonus:** Random initial energy values between 0 and 50 for each pet.
-(2 points)
+(1 points)